juglab/napari-n2v/docs/documentation.md

 If they can’t be stacked, then the images are all loaded as a list and the predictions are saved to the disk in the same folder, under `/results/`.
 In addition, a `lazy loading` checkbox allows predicting the images one at a time.
 Note that if `lazy loading` is selected, the images are saved to the disk directly even if their dimensions match.

+Note that if you select a training folder, the plugin will try to load the first image it finds in order to assert the axes.

 ### 2 - Parameters

 The parameters `Axes` and `Enable 3D` are similar to the corresponding ones in `N2V - Train`.
 In addition, model weights should be loaded from the disk and should correspond to a `config.json` file in the same folder.
 The plugin throws an error if no configuration is found.